This article has links to products and services we love, which we may make commission from.

 Spend your summer days at one of the local beaches, Mothers Beach, Gooch’s Beach or Colony Bay then dine at Dock Square in the evening.

-Visit the sweet Maine Art Hill in Kennebunk to see the pastel buildings.
+Visit the sweet Maine Art Hill in Kennebunk to see the pastel buildings and go snap a pic of the iconic Wedding Cake House.

 Driving the coastline of Kennebunkport will afford you amazing views of nearby lighthouses, but here’s a list of all the most stunning structures in the Kennebunkport area.